 4. Set Bandwidth Limits with QoS

 If certain devices or applications are using too much bandwidth, you can enable Quality of Service (QoS) settings to assign priority to essential devices or activities.
 Within the QoS section of your router’s interface, you can choose which devices receive higher priority for bandwidth.
 This ensures that critical tasks, such as online meetings or gaming, run smoothly, even when multiple devices are connected.
+Additionally, bandwidth monitoring tools can help track usage patterns, allowing you to identify and address any devices consuming excessive bandwidth.

 5. Monitor Historical Data Usage